Jackson-Dana/Data_projects_TripleTen/01-SDA_project/README.md

 ## Conclusion

 The project provided strategic insights for the marketing team at Megaline.
-Hypothesis testing and data analysis led to the conclusion that one plan should be favored by the marketing team to maximize revenue.
+Hypothesis testing and data analysis led to the conclusion that the Surf plan generated more per-user revanue.
 The insights gained from this project have the potential to guide future marketing strategies and optimize revenue generation.

 Please refer to the Jupyter Notebook for a detailed description of the results.